Ciaanh/XPChronicle/docs/V1_ANIMATION_ARCHITECTURE.md

 ## Overview

 This document provides a detailed technical overview of the animation system used in the V1 architecture of XPBarEnhanced.
-It covers all four bar styles (Legacy, Flat, Vertical, and Circular), documenting the UI elements involved, event flows, and function workflows for each animation type.
+It covers all four bar styles (Classic, Flat, Vertical, and Circular), documenting the UI elements involved, event flows, and function workflows for each animation type.

 **Document Version**: 1.0
-**Architecture Version**: V1 (pre-V2 migration)
+**Architecture Version**: V1 (pre- migration)
 **Last Updated**: November 6, 2025

 ---